 When she’s not busy making clothes, Merrick White is running the block Merrick’s Art.
 Launched back in 2008, the blog is all about ‘putting together outfits and helping women feel more confident in shopping and dressing their bodies’.

-What You’ll Find: Sewing projects, seasonal outfits, momiform ideas, casual and smart casual women’s outfits and more.
+What You’ll Find: Sewing projects, seasonal outfits, momiform ideas, lots of dark wash looks, casual and smart casual women’s outfits and more.

 Kelly Tucker is the LA-based woman behind Alterations Needed, where she documents her style journey and shares tips on building personal style.
-At 4’11’’, Kelly believes in the power of alterations, hence her blog’s name, where you’ll find everything you need to achieve great style for petite sizes.
+At 4’11’’, Kelly believes in the power of alterations, hence her blog’s name, where you’ll find everything you need to achieve great style for petite size women.

-Our Favorites: The Petite Fashion Guide, which has everything from resources to style tips for petite women.
+Our Favorites: The Petite Fashion Guide, which has everything from resources to business casual style tips for petite women.